 How do I join?

 Send me an email at firstname.lastname@example.org and I will put you on the mailing list.
 You’ll get an email with details and information about the next event.
+Please read the bolded guidelines above before reaching out to me.

 Thank you, you are beautiful, too!